ganeti/ganeti/man/hspace.rst

   - the allocation policy for this node group
   - the number of nodes in the cluster
-  - the disk size of the nodes, in mebibytes
+  - the disk size of the nodes (default in mebibytes, units can be used)
-  - the memory size of the nodes, in mebibytes
+  - the memory size of the nodes (default in mebibytes, units can be used)
   - the cpu core count for the nodes

-  An example description would be **preferred,B20,102400,16384,4** describing a 20-node cluster where each node has 100GiB of disk space, 16GiB of memory and 4 CPU cores.
+  An example description would be **preferred,B20,100G,16g,4** describing a 20-node cluster where each node has 100GB of disk space, 16GiB of memory and 4 CPU cores.
 Note that all nodes must have the same specs currently.